The "fuse" command

 Mount ZIP containers over fuse

---accessor="collector" The accessor to use (default container)
+--accessor="collector" The accessor to use (default collector)

 --prefix="/" Export all files below this directory in the zip file